 SOLUTION: I strongly recommend that, if you use a Hotmail, MSN.com, or Live.com e-mail address, you switch to using a Google gmail address, at least for your job search, and for other critical e-mails to total strangers who won’t take any trouble to deal with communications problems.

 Gmail addresses are also good to use for signups and communications with Web services and merchants, who may sell every bit of customer information they get their hands on, and spam any e-mail address registered with them.
 Gmail addresses are easy to change to escape this mail.
-By that time you need to do this, any potential employers won’t need to use that address to reach you.
+By the time you need to do this, any potential employers won’t need to use that address to reach you.
 They will either no longer be total strangers, or they will have forgotten you.
 HR rarely bothers to look at old files.
 It is extremely unlikely that an employer will contact you several years from now on the basis of an e-mail you send them today.

 It’s also handy to have a backup address in case there are problems with your main e-mail address.

 I have my reservations about Google, but at least gmail doesn’t arbitrarily block emails the way Microsoft does, so anything the employer sends to you at a gmail address will get through.
 (Also, anything you send from a gmail address won’t be blocked even if the recipient has a Microsoft address.
 To the best of our knowledge, Microsoft has never blocked mail sent from gmail addresses.
 Others who have looked into this problem say the same thing.
-Apparently even Microsoft doesn’t dare mess with that large a user-base.)
+Apparently even Microsoft doesn’t dare mess with that large a user base.)

 For your main e-mail address (which you’ll use with your friends, and give to an employer after they’ve hired you), the ideal solution is a paid, private e-mail service, which makes its money by serving you, rather than by spamming you, pushing ads at you, selling the information you provide, and wasting your time with efforts to hook you onto signing up for features that cost money.
 Paid private e-mail services are available alone, or in combination with Web hosting services that can host your Web site.
 They can be quite affordable.
 Just one thing: when choosing your domain name, pick something that is appropriate for use in e-mails to potential employers.